chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ### What is it

 - Acts very much like a reverse proxy

+### Benefits

 - Provides mechanisms such as
   - API Keys for external parties
   - Logging
   - Rate Limiting
   - Quotas
 - Some gateways provide developer portals also.

+### Challenges

+- If you misuse it, then you can suffer:
+  -  from vendor lock in
+  - business logic making it's way into the gateway
+- It becomes an intermediary for all microservice calls
+  - Extra network hop

 ### Potential for misuse